dallaslu/dallas.lu/posts/04.about/default.en.md

 Dallas is the name of a place in the United States, and was chosen as an English name because of its resonance.

 Born in 1989, the night before the political turmoil.
-Majored in software engineering and received a bachelor's degree.
+Majored in software engineering.
 Now I am an IT professional living in Santa Rosa.

 ### Email / Hangouts / iMessage / Jabble(XMPP) / Delta Chat / Mastodon / Nostr